daxu5180/daxu5180.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my homepage!
-I am a Staff AI engineer at LinkedIn Flagship.
-Before joining Linkedin, I'm  Machine Learning Manager of the Search & Recommendation team at Walmart Labs.
-During my stay at Walmart Labs, I have been driving research and realworld productions that advance modern IR systems.
-In the past several years, my research works that invent theoretical tools for modern IR systems have been published in major ML/AI conferences, including NeurIPS, ICML, ICLR, AAAI.
-My industrial and application work has been published in such as KDD, WSDM, and WWW.
+Greetings!
+I am Da Xu, and I extend a warm welcome to my homepage.
+At present, I am a Staff AI Engineer at LinkedIn Network Growth AI.
+Prior to my current position, I was a Machine Learning Manager in the Search & Recommendation team at Walmart Labs.
+Over the years, I have been actively involved in driving real-world ML productions, developing foundational solutions for emerging issues, and bridging the gap between academic research and practical recommender systems (Recsys).

-I am now leading a team of research scientists and ML engineers that revolutionize the IR system of Walmart.com.
-My team has filed several patents documenting production innovations.
-My contribution to the IR community has been long recognized, and I have been invited as the keynote speaker for various events in KDD, ICML, and INFORMS.

-I am hornored to be designated by the INFORMS committee as the session chair of "Causal Inference Analysis for Information Retrieval" for 2021 and 2022.
-I am also actively engaged in public services.
-He organized the WSDM Workshop on "Decision Making for Information Retrieval Analysis", and the WSDM tutorial on a similar topic.
-I am also serving as reviewers and PC for such as NeurIPS, ICML, ICLR, KDD, SIGIR, WWW.
+Some of my research efforts have been published in NeurIPS, ICML, ICLR, AAAI, and several applicational works have been published in KDD, WSDM, and WWW.

+My interest in Recsys and industrial ML has motivated me to explore the fundamentals of these domains.
+I am lucky to come across many scholars and practitioners share similar interests, which motivates me to actively organize events and bring together individuals to investigate various problems.
+Some of the events I have organized include the INFORMS session on "Causal Inference Analysis for Information Retrieval," the 1st and 2nd "Workshop on Decision Making for Information Retrieval (IR) and Recsys," and a tutorial on "Theoretical Foundation of IR and Recsys."

+While fulfilling my duties at LinkedIn is my top priority, many of the products I am involved in have broader implications for the industry and the community.
+Going forward, I hope to contribute more foundational research, organize public events, and provide personal feedback through blog posts to readers who share my interest.